 HSUS & Shelters

-Finally, although The HSUS does not run or oversee local animal shelters or rescues, we do operate rescue teams, community-based programs, four wildlife sanctuaries and care centers that directly assist thousands of animals each year.
+Finally, although the HSUS does not run or oversee local animal shelters or rescues, we do operate rescue teams, community-based programs, wildlife sanctuaries and care centers that directly assist thousands of animals each year.

 Where can I lodge a complaint about a local shelter or rescue group?

-The HSUS has long been committed to achieving an end to the euthanasia of healthy, adoptable animals (Setting Aside Semantics: Not Killing Pets Must Be Our Goal) and believes that it is vital for shelters, rescue groups, TNR groups, community leaders, and citizens to work together toward that goal.
-Through efforts like Animal Care EXPO, Animal Sheltering magazine and The Shelter Pet Project, The HSUS works ceaselessly to help shelters reduce the need for euthanasia, all while striving to identify and address the root causes of pet homelessness through our puppy mill work, Pets for Life and other initiatives.
+The HSUS has long been committed to ending the euthanasia of healthy, adoptable animals (Setting Aside Semantics: Not Killing Pets Must Be Our Goal) and believes that it is vital for shelters, rescue groups, community cat care groups, community leaders and citizens to work together toward that goal.
+Through efforts like Animal Care EXPO, the HumanePro website and The Shelter Pet Project, the HSUS works ceaselessly to help shelters reduce the need for euthanasia, all while striving to identify and address the root causes of pet homelessness, through our puppy mill work, Pets for Life, Spayathon™ for Puerto Rico, assistance to address evictions, and other initiatives.

 What is the HSUS’ position on use of the gas chamber for euthanasia in animal shelters?

 The HSUS is actively working to end the use of gas chambers in shelters across the country.